 In of water, the researchers measured of amphetamine.
 This is an unthinkably small mass, so let's put this concentration in terms we can picture.

-A typical, therapeutic dose of amphetamine is Imagine you crushed up this amount and dissolved it into a volume to water so that it contains the same concentration the researchers measured.
+A typical, therapeutic dose of amphetamine is Imagine you crushed up this amount and dissolved it into a volume of water so that it contains the same concentration the researchers measured.
 How much water is in the volume?

 Note: There are in